gkarlik/quark-go-example/readme.md

 ## Running

-The best way to run quark-go-example it to use docker containers.
+The best way to run quark-go-example is to use docker containers.
 Execute the following commands to build and run project:

 `$ docker-compose build`